Xceptance/xlt-documentation/content/en/xtc/200-manual/420-monitoring.md

 ---
-title: "Quick Start"
+title: "Monitoring"

-weight: 20
+weight: 420
 type: docs

 description: >
   How to set up monitoring in XTC.
 ---

+{{< TODO comment="(re)write" / >}}

+XTC can be used to monitor your applications.
+By regularly running test cases, XTC will provide you an overview of the performance and availability of your application over time, providing lots of data and possibly valuable insights.

-Now that we got you all excited about XTC's [monitoring features](../01-features), let's dive in and set up your monitoring project.
+Now let's dive in and set up your first monitoring project:

 ## Monitoring Configuration